The Fashion Photographer Inspired By Sabrina the Teenage Witch

-Fashion photographer Franco Schicke moved to New York five years ago from Uruguay.
+Fashion photographer Franco Schicke moved to New York one year ago from Uruguay.
 He has since built a career in the fashion world, doing editorials for Lower East Side cool-girl favorite The Frankie Shop and collaborating with Glossier model/stylist Jessica Wu.
 While he says he loves the city for its diversity and fashion scene, he does have a bone to pick with the way Americans handle tofu.
 Read on to find out about his dog Freud, his unorthodox alarm clock, and his recipe for making a better bean curd.

 If you could be a magazine, what magazine would you be?